From creative partners to family: behind the scenes at BluPrint’s WAF coverage in Amsterdam

 WAF’s acknowledgment of the many aspects of architecture should also encourage architects and designers who’ve chosen different mediums to express their love for crafting spaces to join in the various other awards up for grabs.

 The camaraderie and relationships that blossomed between Grohe, BluPrint, and the finalists is incontrovertible proof of how much more good supporting each other is in the name of national pride, than to gatekeep design and prevent talented people from fully expressing themselves.

 “The WAF competition really felt more of a community than anything else.
 The architects and designers were very approachable and interactive with each other.
 People would go out of their way to introduce themselves to each other, whether they were waiting in line for coffee or wine at the sponsors’ station.
 People were just very approachable and open to conversation.
 Benjee of BAAD had a spontaneous conversation with Yui Tezuka.
 She ended up giving him one of her books,” Barcia shares.
 “I think this is the atmosphere that separates WAF from other competitions.
 They focus on building a community of like-minded people.”

 We can’t wait for WAF 2020 in Lisbon.

-BluPrint’s WAF 2019 coverage was made possible through the sponsorship and assistance of Grohe Philippines.
+BluPrint’s WAF 2019 coverage was made possible through the sponsorship and assistance of Grohe Philippines, exclusively distributed by Wilcon Depot.
 Grohe is the founding sponsor of the World Architecture Festival.
 The editors also wish to thank Big Sky Nation for providing the editorial team’s internet connection throughout the coverage.